 Cintiq has various kinds of pens and nibs as an optional purchase.
 Its screen has more “bite,” though Artisul’s has enough.
 Cintiq comes with some freebie software and Artisul doesn’t.
 The Cintiq’s cords are simpler.

 The Artisul’s design and build are just as good, I think, and its ports seem durable.
 Many of the Artisul specs are identical to the Cintiq’s, including screen resolution, resolution in lines per inch (5080), and amount of colors displayed (16.9 million).

 Artisul was extremely helpful in answering my questions both about products and technical aspects.
 You can contact them or post on their forum.
 They will set up a remote screen-sharing session if needed.
 They are a small and dedicated company and open to feedback.

 User reviews and reactions

 User reviews have been positive.
 Reading the Artisul forums and some other comments, some people are having some issues with things like offset, but this should be fixable by adjusting the driver.
-Some people have had some glitches but overall this tablet has been well-received so far.
+Though some people have had some glitches, overall, this tablet has been well-received.

 Pleasant drawing surface